-The Postgraduate Periodontics Program begins the 1st week in July of each year and runs for 36 months.
-Upon successful completion of the program, students are awarded a Certificate in Periodontics and are eligible to take the American Board of Periodontology examinations.
-If a Master's degree is pursued, students are prepared to defend a Master’s Thesis.
+The Postgraduate Periodontics Program begins July 1st of each year and is of 36 months duration.
+Upon successful completion of the program the resident is awarded a Certificate in Periodontics and is eligible to take the American Board of Periodontology examination.
+A Master of Science in Dentistry degree is a requirement of the program, and residents are prepared to defend a Master’s Thesis.

-The program is multifaceted and utilizes the extensive facilities and outstanding personnel of the University of Colorado Denver to provide:
+The program is planned to be multifaceted and to utilize the extensive facilities and outstanding personnel of the University of Colorado to provide:

 - A strong foundation in the basic sciences, including surgical anatomy, cell biology, biochemistry, immunology, research methodology, and others.

-- Clinical science courses that include occlusion, oral medicine, oral pathology, minor tooth movement, and multi-disciplinary courses such as periodontics-prosthetics, periodontics-endodontics, dental implantology, etc.
+- Clinical science courses that include occlusion, oral medicine, oral pathology, dental implantology, interdisciplinary treatment planning, and others.

 - An extensive review of the periodontal literature to provide the basis for understanding current philosophies of therapy and to establish a scientific basis for formulating comprehensive treatment plans.

-- Research opportunities in either basic science or clinical areas to enable the student to accomplish a meaningful original research project.
+- Research opportunities in either basic science or clinical areas to enable the resident to accomplish a meaningful original research project.

-- Teaching experience in both the classroom and clinic to communicate those principals and skills acquired during training.
+- Teaching experience in both the classroom and clinic to communicate those principles and skills acquired during training.